andresterba/go-yang-generator-generator/README.md

 path_to_models: ../../../models/openconfig
 ```

-2. Let `go-ygot-generator-generator` generate to go file that can be used with `go generate`.
+2. Let `go-ygot-generator-generator` generate the go file that can be used with `go generate`.

 ```sh
 	go-yang-generator-generator test.yaml test.go